Long-Distance Family Caregiving and Selling a Parent’s Home in Silicon Valley

 Do I need to come to Silicon Valley to get the process started?

-No. We can accomplish a great deal remotely in the early stages — valuation, market analysis, reviewing options, connecting with legal and financial professionals.
+No. We can accomplish a great deal remotely in the early stages, from valuation and market analysis to reviewing options and connecting with legal and financial professionals.
 You don’t need to be in the Bay Area to get started.
 When you do come, I’ll make sure the trip counts.

 How will I stay informed about what’s happening with the property?